Welcome to my roundup of the best budget Fujifilm lenses for the Fuji X camera system.

 This little gem of a lens is the 7artists in 35-millimeter f 1.2 under 150 bucks.

 I pretty much played around with this lens inside of my house due to COVID-19 and children in place.

 So what is good about this lens?
-First and foremost, it’s an awesome deal.
+First and foremost, it’s an excellent deal.

-Again, it has an f 1.2 aperture for great light gathering capability.
+Again, it has an f 1.2 aperture for excellent light-gathering capability.

-At a price point, I’m fairly certain that this is one of the best deals for Fujifilm lenses right now.
+At a price point, I’m reasonably certain that this is one of the best deals for Fujifilm lenses right now.

 So if you’re on a really strict budget, this is one of the few options that still give you the ultra-shallow depth of field at a very low price.

-Second is its build quality, it is a great-looking lens, and it has an amazing build.
+Second is its build quality, it is a great-looking lens, and it has a fantastic build.

 It’s all-metal, and all the rings are solid smooth, and really well damping.